AliMohamed805/Double-Server-Call-Center-Simulation-Analysis/README.md

 ## 📈 Visualizations

 The simulation generates **histograms of total time in system**, showing that:
-- Most customers experience negligible or zero waiting
+- Most customers experience zero waiting.
-- Delays are rare and short
+- Delays are rare and short.
 - Priority assignment significantly improves service performance.